ooples/pine_script_docs/source/language/Expressions_declarations_and_statements.rst

     //@version=3
     study("Green Bars Count")
-    count = 0                       // These two lines could be replaced in v4
+    count = 0                       // These two lines could be replaced in v4 or v5
     count := nz(count[1], count)    // with 'var count = 0'
     isGreen = close >= open
     if isGreen
         count := count + 1
     plot(count)

-The v4 code is more readable and can be more efficient if, for example, the ``count`` variable is initialized with an expensive function call instead of ``0``.
+The v5 code is more readable and can be more efficient if, for example, the ``count`` variable is initialized with an expensive function call instead of ``0``.

 Examples of simple variable declarations::

     src = close
     len = 10
-    ma = sma(src, len) + high
+    ma = ta.sma(src, len) + high

 Examples with type modifiers and var keyword::